phildini/phildini.dev/Posts/2020/10/2020-voter-guide.md

 **Measure 22: NO** Hell no. Uber and Lyft treat their drivers like employees, and should have to actually provide them those protections.

-**Measure 23: Yes** Yes?
+**Measure 23: No Endorsement** ~~Yes?
 No?
 I'm on a knife-edge for this one, but the way it's worded it might be fine?
-Feel free to reject my endorsement here.
+Feel free to reject my endorsement here.~~ Edited because some friends pointed out some things I missed, and now I think it shouldn't even be on the ballot.

-**Measure 24: Yes** This isn't a perfect privacy law.
+**Measure 24: NO** ~~This isn't a perfect privacy law.
 There is no perfect privacy law.
-This is at least getting people to think about it.
+This is at least getting people to think about it.~~ Edited after some actual privacy experts changed me thinking.

 **Measure 25: Yes** Cash bail is awful.
 The suggested replacement is only maybe less awful, but at least doesn't fund the predatory bail bond industry.